izayoijiichan/VGO/UniVgo2/README.md

 I would like to express my sincere appreciation to Everyone, including
 Dear Newtonsoft for developing and releasing Newtonsoft.Json,
-Dear jillejr for developing and releasing Newtonsoft.Json for Unity,
 Dear ousttrue for developing and publishing UniGLTF shaders,
 Dear Santarh for developing and releasing MToon shaders,
 VRM Consortium, for developing and publishing a program about VRM shaders,